 Check out our recent video ad campaign for Wheels For Wishes:

 How do you measure success for a commercial video production?

 Unlike most video content, view count is one of the leading indicators of success when it comes to commercials.
 If no one is seeing it, the ad doesn’t have a chance to do it’s intended job.
 Like we mentioned earlier, getting a significant number of views may require allocating some budget towards promoting your spot.
 Once views are up, keep an eye on engagement to see how much of your ad people are watching.
 For a short 15-30 second spot, engagement rates should be around 80%-90%.

 How much does a commercial video production cost?

 Depending on the style and complexity, a commercial video production typically costs between $22,00-$45,000.
 Budget factors include: style and complexity of the video, length of video, where you anticipate the spot airing, licensing fees for music and talent, etc. If you’re working on a series of videos for your commercial ad campaign, the per video price may be reduced as you increase the number of videos in that production cycle.

 How long does a commercial video take to produce?

-Because ads are meant to grab attention, they often require additional time for commercial video productions.
+Because video ads are meant to grab attention, that often means additional time for commercial video productions.
 For example, our spot for CertainTEED required 3D environments and characters, while ClubWPT had a live shoot plus 3D animation done in post.
 All of these things take time, but you can plan for 6-12 weeks.